 Divorces can be messy, and even when two spouses have come to a genial and fair agreement regarding child support and custody, situations can go awry.
 Although court may have ordered an initial child support agreement to be paid, changes in circumstances and situations could be means for modifications to payments, which means another trip to court.
 It is important to remember that in either the initial child support agreement or the modification of child support payments that the child’s general well-being is the main focus of debate.
 Decisions regarding child support payments will be made solely for the child’s stability.

-We believe in the stability and general well-being of your child, and will fight for any rights you may have to fair child support payments.
-If you need assistance setting up an initial child support agreement, or are seeking a modification to child support, please contact one of our lawyers that have experience in successful family law cases.
+Our attorneys in the family-law practice group at Adams Legal Group, PLLC in Morgantown, WV, believe in the stability and general well-being of your child, and will fight for any rights you may have to fair child support payments.
+If you need assistance setting up an initial child support agreement, or are seeking a modification to child support, please contact one of our best regarded WV family-law lawyers that have experience in successfully handling family law and child-support cases in West Virginia..

 The Initial Child Support Agreement